Downtown Las Vegas

 Overview

-El Cortez is one of downtown Las Vegas’s most historic casinos, operating with a strong sense of place rather than modern polish.
+El Cortez is one of Downtown Las Vegas’s most historic casino hotels, operating with a strong sense of place rather than modern polish.
 Its appeal lies in character, gambling value, and proximity to Fremont Street — not in luxury amenities or contemporary design.

 This is a hotel chosen intentionally by guests who know what it is, not by travelers looking for a resort experience.